How to Make Ochazuke Rice Soup with Seaweed Tea

 With these dark green pieces of dried Mekabu seaweed, you can easily make tasty tea like a dashi-rich soup.

-The seaweed itself has lots of umami, together with plenty of minerals and dietary fibers, the flavor of Mekabu-Cha mostly comes from the white particles.
+The seaweed itself has lots of umami and is packed with plenty of minerals and dietary fibers, but the flavor of Mekabu-Cha mostly comes from the white particles.

 the base of this Mekabu-Cha consists of Mekabu seaweed (wakame), roasted salt, Ume plum flesh, salt, Shiso (perilla) liquid, Ume vinegar, milk sugar, fermented seasoning, and amino acids.

 How to Make Ochazuke with Seaweed Tea

-What is better, the Ochazuke making is also simple like this; First, place some base seaweed on a bowl of rice and pour boiling water.
+What is better, the Ochazuke preparation is simple like this.
+First, place some base seaweed on rice and pour boiling water.

-So even if you couldn’t obtain the seasoned Mekabu seaweed for Mekabu-Cha, you can make a similar Ochazuke rice bowl using the kelp powder for Kombu-Cha.
+So even if you can’t obtain seasoned Mekabu seaweed for Mekabu-Cha, you can make a similar Ochazuke rice bowl using kelp powder for Kombu-Cha.